NetDenizen/hairsnip-archive-viewer/README.md

 31. Go to the next page.
 Will wrap around to the first, if the last is reached.

-32. Toggle the order of the results. `^` will reverse them, while `v` will set them back in order.

-33. The search results list.
+32. The search results list.